 - CHARGES AND PAYMENT

-5.2 The Supplier reserves the right to increase the Charges on an annual basis with effect from each anniversary of the Commencement Date.
+5.2 The Supplier reserves the right to increase the Charges annually with effect from each anniversary of the Commencement Date.

 5.3 No deduction of any fee will be made in respect of any Participants who fail to attend any of the Services for any reason whatsoever or who are asked to leave the Service on the grounds of bad behaviour.

-5.4 If a Participant needs to transfer their place in relation to the Services then the Supplier must be notified in writing at least 28 days before the Training Date and the Participant will be transferred to an alternate Service without charge.
+5.4 If a Participant needs to transfer their place concerning the Services, then the Supplier must be notified in writing at least 28 days before the Training Date, and the Participant will be transferred to an alternate Service without charge.
 Any transfer requests received less than 28 days before the Training Date will be subject to an additional charge of £50.00 (fifty pounds sterling).

-(b) in full and in cleared funds to a bank account nominated in writing by the Supplier.
+(a) in full and cleared funds to a bank account nominated in writing by the Supplier.
 The time for payment shall be of the essence of the Contract.

-(c) within 30 days of the invoice date or before the relevant Training Date if earlier;
+(b) within 28 days of the invoice date or before the relevant Training Date if earlier;

-(d) Full amount payable on invoicing or before training day whichever is sooner if training booked less than 30 days in advance.
-If payment is not received training will not take place until funds cleared
+(d) Full amount payable on invoicing or before the training day, whichever is sooner if training is booked less than 30 days in advance.
+If payment is not received, training will not take place until funds cleared

 5.7 Any cancellation made by the Customer in respect of one of the Participants will be subject to the following cancellation schedule:

-- The amount will be calculated in proportion to the full price of the services and the actual services already provided including course registration with awarding body, fees for certification, tutoring costs and stationary or equipment hired or supplied to cover cost of course or any services used to run course to fulfill the requirements of service.
+- The amount will be calculated in proportion to the full price of the services and the actual services already provided, including course registration with awarding body, fees for certification, tutoring costs and stationary or equipment hired or supplied to cover the cost of the course or any services used to run course to fulfil the requirements of service.

-- Refunds where appropriate will be issued within 14 working days after the supplier has notice in writing of cancellation of service.
+- Refunds, where appropriate, will be issued within 14 working days after the supplier has a notice in writing of the cancellation of service.

-- Refund will not be given to a customer ( learner) who disengages and fails to commit to the service being provided including adhering to assessment plans and schedules from the start of the course which then results in incompletion and failing the course
+- Refund will not be given to a customer ( learner) who disengages and fails to commit to the service being provided, including adhering to assessment plans and schedules from the start of the course, which then results in an incompletion and failing the course.

-5.8 From time to time it may be necessary for the Supplier to cancel the Services.
-In the event a Service is canceled alternative Services or an alternate Training Date will be offered and if not acceptable to the Customer the Customer shall be offered a full refund limited to the Services invoiced and in respect of which payment has been received by the Supplier.
+5.8 From time to time, it may be necessary for the Supplier to cancel the Services.
+If a Service is cancelled, alternative Services or an alternate Training Date will be offered.
+If not acceptable to the Customer, the Customer shall be offered a full refund limited to the Services invoiced and in respect of which payment has been received by the Supplier.